Your Self Atlas

 Reliability · limitsThe circular structure of the ten values replicates across dozens of cultures, but this is self-report and a simplification.
 Values shift with context and life stage; treat the result as a snapshot of your priorities today, not a fixed label.
 Reference: 2026.

-Model · the scienceWe use the model of Schwartz's ten values (public, academic theory), with original items inspired by the constructs — we do not reproduce the PVQ questionnaire.
+Model · the scienceWe use the model of Schwartz's ten values (public, academic theory), with original items inspired by the constructs.
+We do not reproduce the PVQ questionnaire.
 The orientation names are descriptive of the theory.

 Important · read firstA tool for self-knowledge and personal development; it does not replace a formal psychological assessment by a licensed professional.
 The result is an estimate, not a diagnosis.
-If you are struggling, reach out to a qualified professional — you can find helplines at findahelpline.com.
+If you are struggling, reach out to a qualified professional.
+You can find helplines at findahelpline.com.

 Author's note

-Values are the deepest layer — and the easiest to confuse with what we think we ought to value.
+Values are the deepest layer, and the easiest to confuse with what we think we ought to value.
 I used Schwartz's theory because it maps how values pull against each other (security versus adventure, say).
 It's uncomfortable to answer honestly, and that's exactly where it becomes useful.

 Vinicius Fonseca · Spotted something off or have a suggestion? tell me.